Mon to Fri:

 Common Wear Points

 Gas burner wear and ignition system issues are the most common reasons for repairs.
 A poorly ventilated area can also shorten a gas system’s life.
-Over time, soot buildup and pilot light faults may require attention.
+Over time, soot build-up and pilot light faults may require attention.

 Warning Signs